 - Reducing manual input so that your staff can focus on more critical tasks.

 If you want to improve your company’s cash and revenue, you may want to consider Billtrust’s invoicing automation software.
-It analyzes your customer base and determines which of your customers accept electronic invoices from other suppliers so that they can be encouraged to receive e-invoices from your company too.
+It analyzes your customer base and determines which of your customers accept digital, electronic invoices from other suppliers so that they can be encouraged to receive e-invoices from your company.